 CRANLEIGH SCHOOL DEVELOPMENT PLAN

-The Cranleigh School Development Plan of 2015 initiated the production of a Masterplan.
-The results of this Master Plan were a phased approach to campus development with the first phase commencing in 2016 and taking broadly four years.
+The Cranleigh School Development Plan of 2015 initiated the production of a master plan.
+The results of this master plan were to take a phased approach to campus development with the first phase commencing in 2016 and taking broadly four years.
 The overall theme of the Development Plan was to enhance pastoral support, and teaching and learning.
 It was considered that the girls’ boarding houses, at around 110 pupils were too large and that two new boarding houses for girls should be developed, leading to four girls’ houses, each for around 75 pupils, in addition to the four boys’ houses, each of around 100 pupils.

 The teaching facilities in the Connaught Block (to the right of Speech Hall) were considered to be past their best and so a decision was made to build a new teaching facility for English, the Humanities, Economics and Business Studies as well as Learning Support and Careers; the latter being broadened to Cranleigh Futures.
 A need was also identified at the Senior School for new squash courts and a modern café for pupils.
 At the Prep School, a number of the older buildings in the middle of the campus were outdated and it was decided to build new teaching facilities for Science, Design Technology and Art.

 New Teaching buildings

-The Building of the two new teaching buildings, one at each school, started in early 2017.
+The building of the two new teaching buildings, one at each school, started in early 2017.
 The Prep School building progressed on schedule and their exciting new facility, including a flexible area for staff known as the Hub, was opened in early July by the former Chair of the Governing Body, Anthony Townsend, whose name the building takes.
 The new van Hasselt Centre at the Senior School, which includes both new classrooms and social spaces in the old squash courts, was completed in November 2018 and is now in full use.
+The centre is named after Marc van Hasselt, Cranleigh’s Headmaster from 1970-84.
 These two new facilities are both spectacular and evidence of the School’s strong commitment to core academic subjects.